nickwimer/ytScripts/README.md

 `python plot_data/plot_averages.py --help` for full list of arguments.

 ## plot_grid_info.py

-Load grid info data from pickled pandas dataframe and make simple plot as an example.
+Load grid info data from pickled Pandas DataFrame and make simple plot as an example.

 `python plot_data/plot_grid_info.py -p DATADIR/ -o OUTDIR/ -f FILENAME`

 # Scripts for Visualization

 Scripts for in-place quick visualization are located under `quick_vis`

 These scripts are currently provided as examples and will need manual modification.
 Future updates will make them more automated.

 ## slice_plot.py

 This will take all `plt` files in the input directory and create 2D images subject to inputs

 Ex: `python quick_vis/slice_plot.py -p DATA_DIR/ --field "Y(NC12H26)" --normal x --fbounds 0 0.1`

-This will create a 2D slice plot with x as the normal irection and bounds on field set to 0 - 0.1 in field units
+This will create a 2D slice plot with x as the normal direction and bounds on field set to 0 - 0.1 in field units

 `python quick_vis/slice_plot.py --help` for full list of options.

-Can now make full use of parallel processing over multiple datasets in a timeseries.
-Just submit using `mpirun -np X` or equivalent and images will be processed in an embarassingly parallel manner.
+Can now make full use of parallel processing over multiple datasets in a time series.
+Just submit using `mpirun -np X` or equivalent and images will be processed in an embarrassingly parallel manner.

 This script now automatically references a list of configuration settings located in `quick_vis/config.toml`.
 If you would like to change any of these default settings simply create a new configuration file called `quick_vis/config_user.toml` and manually override just the settings that you want to change.
 The code will update the configuration settings with your new values.
 NOTE: In the future many of the command line options will be incorporated into these files.